 The 12 amp Fronius Primos have one external fan, while the 18 amp versions have two.
 All Fronius inverters also have an internal fan.
 High temperatures shorten the life of electronics, particularly electrolytic capacitors, so it is vital to keep inverters cool.

-As seen in this thermal image, the Fronius inverter does a particularly good job at pumping hot air out of the top of the inverter.
+As seen in this thermal image, the Fronius inverter does a particularly good job of pumping hot air out of the top of the inverter.
 The ABB inverter on the right only uses an internal fan.
 SolarEdge and Huawei don’t use a fan at all.
 These manufacturers might argue that the external fans are exposed to the elements and prone to failure.
 After three years and 1600 installations, we haven’t had an issue with a Fronius fan.
-And after seeing first hand the lengths Fronius International go to with accelerated testing, I feel no reason for concern.
+And after seeing first-hand the lengths Fronius International go to with accelerated testing, I feel no reason for concern.

 In reality, every electronic device has a failure rate.
 In the solar industry, a failure of less than 1% is acceptable.
 Fronius don’t tell us specifics on their failure rate, but they aim for less than .5% and say they reach that target with most of their products.
 All products are under 1%.